|Alma Mater:||University of Georgia|

-During the 2012 season, GSU softball posted the second highest winning percentage in the program’s 28 years of competition.
+During the 2012 season, GSU softball posted the second-highest winning percentage in the program’s 28 years of competition.
 The .679 mark (38-18) fell only behind the winning percentage of .709 (39-16) achieved in 1993 when the Panthers won the TAAC championship.

 The Panthers won their sixth conference championship and only CAA crown during the 2011 season to earn the program’s second bid in the NCAA tournament.
 For his efforts, Kincaid was named CAA Coach of the Year in 2011.

-Kincaid took over the program on an interim basis in Feb.
-2011 after long-time head coach Bob Heck stepped down after 24 years of coaching Panther softball.
+Kincaid took over the program on an interim basis in February 2011 after long-time head coach Bob Heck stepped down after 24 years of coaching Panther softball.
 Kincaid was officially promoted to permanent head coach of the program in July 2011.
 A member of the GSU staff since 2008, Kincaid served two-plus seasons as the team’s top assistant coach and recruiting coordinator before his promotion.

 Before coming to Georgia State, Kincaid spent 12 years coaching high school and travel softball teams in the Atlanta area.
 He was one of the founders of the Georgia Xtreme Softball Organization, which now consists of six teams, including the Xtreme Mavericks, which Kincaid previously managed.
-His last stop before GSU was at Union Grove High School in McDonough, Ga., where he worked under Brian DeBerry as Varsity Softball Community Coach.
+His last stop before GSU was at Union Grove High School in McDonough, Ga., where he worked under Brian DeBerry as varsity softball community coach.